sylvaindecout/sylvaindecout.github.io/_pages/experience.md

 Design and development of a modem-embedded application for the transmission of GPS positions through GPRS/Iridium networks.

-* C, GPC, Iridium, GPRS
+* C, GPS, Iridium, GPRS

 ## 2005 - Institut Delaunay